Transgender Name Change: Update Your Credit Report

 Complete a name change with the credit bureaus

 After updating your financial providers directly, you’ll want to reach out to the credit bureaus to update the name on your credit report.
-This is an important step for consumers changing their names as it helps maintain the integrity of their report.
+This is an important step for consumers changing their names as it helps maintain the integrity and accuracy of their report.
 Removing your deadname won’t affect or remove the credit history you’ve established with that name.
 Your credit history will remain while your credit report will now reflect your legal name change.

 In order to change your name on your TransUnion credit report, you’ll need to mail in supporting documents, which will likely be the court order regarding your name change.
 Please include a letter requesting the name change that includes your address, date of birth and Social Security number so we can locate your credit report in our system.
 In your letter, please include the reason for your name change, and TransUnion will suppress the deadname on your credit file.
 This means it won’t be displayed on your credit report.